 General biology I, genetics, introduction to research, biotechnology, and laboratory courses in general biology I, genetics, microbiology, and cell biology

-Mapping Mutations Involved in Female Sterility
+Mapping Mutations Involved in Lethality and Female Sterility

 Salem, L., Dyer, J., Miller, D., and Hawley, S. “Undergraduate Research Collaboration Mapping Lethal Mutations in Drosophila.”
 Oral Presentation.
 The 58th Annual Meeting of ACUBE, University of Portland, Portland, Oregon, October 18, 2014.